bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 ### Inflector

-Zeitwerk's inflector can be configured to use ActiveSupport::Inflector.
-This will become the default in v2.0.
+Zeitwerk's inflector is configured to use ActiveSupport::Inflector by default.

 ```ruby
 config.inflector = ActiveSupport::Inflector